 Integrator feedback – Jean Schober, Red Cross

-“For the user, it has become an essential work tool.”
+“For the user, it has become an indispensable work tool.”

-Feedback from Jean Schober, warehousing manager, at the International Committee of the Red Cross in Geneva.
+Feedback from Jean Schober, Head of Warehousing, at the International Committee of the Red Cross in Geneva.

-What made you decide to start an exoskeleton approach?
+What led you to start using an exoskeleton approach at Red Cross?

 During visits to warehouses around the world, I have observed common problems concerning the ergonomics of workstations.

 In concrete terms, at the Geneva warehouse, we have employees with a fairly high average age and who have more or less proven back problems – ranging from a simple one-day stoppage for lumbar pain to longer stoppages (a few weeks) for triple disc herniation.

 Of course, we started with a review of the ergonomics of the workstations, but when employees are already suffering there are few solutions left.

 Integrating exoskeletons is therefore part of a global health approach, linked to an awareness of the importance of maintaining the physical integrity of employees.
 It is our role as managers to take care of them, to help them preserve their health capital throughout their career.

 Why did you choose the Japet.W exoskeleton?